Why Study Neural Network Internals?

 Subspace Communication.
 If a head in layer 2 wants to use information from a head in layer 1, they must share a subspace.
 Layer 1 writes to some directions in the residual stream; layer 2 reads from those same directions.
 If they use orthogonal subspaces, they cannot communicate.
 The model learns which subspaces to use for what purposes.In high-dimensional spaces like a 768-dimensional residual stream, there is enormous room for nearly-orthogonal subspaces.
 Components can store different types of information without interfering, as long as they use different directions.

 Early Unembedding.
 You can take the residual stream at any intermediate layer and apply the unembedding matrix directly.
-Surprisingly, you do not get nonsense.
-You get a rough approximation of the model's final prediction, which improves as you go deeper.
-The logit lens technique exploits this to see how the model's prediction evolves layer by layer.
+The resulting vocabulary scores provide a rough approximation of the model's final prediction, and the approximation tends to improve in deeper layers.
+The logit lens uses this projection to track how the prediction evolves.

 The conceptual framework is only useful if we can actually inspect models.
 Libraries like TransformerLens and nnsight wrap standard transformer models with hooks at every intermediate computation, letting researchers access attention patterns, read the residual stream at any layer, and intervene mid-forward-pass.
 Nearly all the experiments described in this course can be reproduced with a few lines of code using these tools, which we cover in detail in the Tools block.